-Although UK inflation and wage growth remain elevated, the Authority's treasury management adviser Arlingclose forecasts that Bank Rate will continue to rise in 2022 and 2023 ashas peaked at 5.25%.
-The Bank of England attempts to subdue inflation which is significantly above its 2% target.
+Although UK inflation and wage growth remain elevated, the Authority's treasury management adviser Arlingclose forecasts that Bank Rate has peaked at 5.25%.
+The Bank of England's Monetary Policy

-While interest rate expectations reduced during October and November 2022, multiple interest rate rises are still expected overEngland's Monetary Policy Committee will start reducing rates in 2024 to stimulate the forecast horizon despite looming recession.
-UK economy but will be reluctant to do so until it is sure there will be no lingering second-round effects.
-Arlingclose expects Bank Ratesees rate cuts from Q3 2024 to rise to 4.25% by June 2023 under its central case, with the risks in the near- and medium-term to the upside should inflation not evolve as the Bank forecasts and remains persistently higher low of around 3% by early-mid 2026.
+Committee will start reducing rates in 2024 to stimulate the UK economy but will be reluctant to do so until it is sure there will be no lingering second-round effects.
+Arlingclose sees rate cuts from Q3 2024 to a low of around 3% by early-mid 2026.